Book a Newcastle Car Hire & Save Money!

 - Save on time and money by comparing rental cars all at once

-- We compare all major car hire brands such as Avis, Budget, Thrifty, Europcar, Redspot and Hertz
+- We compare all major car rental brands such as Avis, Budget, Thrifty, Europcar, Redspot and Hertz

 - LIVE chat: We provide real people to help you with your booking and other queries.

-- We have been helping drivers to book hire cars for over 10 years.
+- We have been helping drivers to book car hire in Newcastle -- and across Australia and the entire world -- for over 10 years!

 Did you know...

-In 2011, from the thousands of rental car bookings made through our website, just under 50% of our customers booked an economy or compact vehicle.
+In 2014, from the tens of thousands of rental car bookings made through our website, just under 50% of our customers booked an economy or compact vehicle.
 This proves you can zip around in a car rental Newcastle easily.

 Car hire bookings for Newcastle Airport in 2011 were substantially higher than the bookings made from the city.
 We know that a few of our customers choose to fly to Newcastle on a cheaper flight, hire a car and then drive to Sydney, which is only approximately 2 hrs north.